DNA-BarKeeper/barkeeper/README.md

     - You can start by going to the **Admin area > Home configuration** page and change the About page background and add a description of your project.
 - You are done!
 Now you and your team can use the new app and start uploading data!

+- To stop and restart the app use the commands `make stop` followed by `make start` or just `make restart`.
+- To remove BWM containers created on your system use `make remove`.

 ### License